French Senate rejects tougher telecoms controls despite U.S. Huawei warning

 The rejection by the Senate means the government will need to find another bill to pass the provision, which could delay its implementation by several months.

+“The government will find other legislation to raise up this issue,” an official at the French finance ministry said ahead of the Senate vote in anticipation that the amendment would be voted down.

-Huawei is facing international scrutiny over its ties with the Chinese government and allegations that Beijing could use its technology for spying, which Huawei denies.
+Huawei, the world’s biggest telecoms equipment maker, is facing international scrutiny over its ties with the Chinese government and allegations that Beijing could use its technology for spying, which Huawei denies.

 The U.S. Justice Department has also charged Huawei with conspiring to violate U.S. sanctions on Iran and with stealing robotic technology from T-Mobile US Inc.